 As a social housing landlord with over 14,000 homes, we complete the survey every year.
 It has been agreed that we will contact an agreed number of tenants through a random selection to complete the survey and the responses must be submitted to the Regulator by 30 June each year.
 The Regulator will produce a report that shows how well landlords are doing, and where they may need to improve.
 We also produce our own report and publish this, so our tenants can see how well we are performing.

-Results will be published in early 2025.
+The first phase of our 2024 survey was sent to randomly selected tenants in September and the second phase went out in October to a further random selection of 4,500 tenants.
+The survey closed in November and results will be published in early 2025.
 We really value your feedback, and take every comment we get from our tenants seriously.
 Our number one priority is providing the best service we can for you, and this survey will help us shape our priorities going forward.

 As 2024 was the first year that landlords are required to gather and publish their TSMs, we do not have a strong comparison against other North East local authorities and social landlords.
 Without the ability to see other providers’ results, we have therefore used the information from a 2022-23 Housemark survey to assess our 2023-24 performance.
 Overall, we are pleased with our performance in 2023-24 and believe that it is a fair reflection of where we are.
 A summary of our performance results is attached to this page and you can read more on the council website, or call us on 0191 643 2828 and we can send out a paper copy.